19

 SORTES is supported through the beneficent Patreonage of

-BRANDO DeOre • IRIS JOHNSTON • JONATHAN MCLELLAND • KELLY RALABATE • and SAM ANDERS
+BRANDON DEORE • IRIS JOHNSTON • JONATHAN MCLELLAND •

 JOIN THE SUAVE SORTES MAILING LIST